5skyes/resolume-plugs/README.md

-# 5skyes-resolume-plugs
+# 5skyes Resolume Plugs
-A collection of plugins for the live events media server & mograph authoring tool Resolume, under the MIT License.
-Many are wire plugs, which should be editable.
+A collection of plugins for the live events media server & mograph authoring tool [Resolume](https://resolume.com/), under the MIT License.
+Many are [Wire](https://resolume.com/software/wire) plugs, which should be editable.
 If we've uploaded a non-editable version (.cwired and not .wired), open an issue.

 ##INSTALATION: